International Handbook for Governance, Leadership, Administration, and Management in Education (IH-GLAME)

 Call for Ideas and Proposals: International Handbook for Governance, Leadership, Administration, and Management in Education

 The International Handbook for Governance, Leadership, Administration, and Management in Education (Springer) is now calling for chapter proposals.
-This international handbook is edited by Prof. Dr. Stephan Huber, Chair of Excellence Leadership, Quality Management and Innovation, Department of Educational Research, Linz School of Education, Johannes Kepler University Linz.
-Head of the Institute for the Management and Economics of Education (IBB) at the University of Teacher Education Zug, Switzerland.
+This international handbook is edited by Prof. Dr. Stephan Huber, Chair of Excellence Leadership, Quality Management and Innovation, Department of Educational Research, Linz School of Education, Johannes Kepler University Linz and Head of Leadership University of Teacher Education Schwyz, Switzerland.
 The book will be published by Springer:

 Aims and Scope